- Educational Technology, Research and Assessment

 - Academic Programs

-Our Master of Science (M.S.) in Educational Research and Evaluation program prepares professionals with broad training in the theory and practice of qualitative and quantitative research, program evaluation and assessment/measurement.
+Our Master of Science (M.S.) in Educational Research, Evaluation and Assessment program prepares professionals with broad training in the theory and practice of qualitative and quantitative research, program evaluation and assessment/measurement.
 You can complete the program entirely online, entirely face-to-face or in a combination.
 Courses are designed to be flexible to accommodate a variety of schedules with synchronous and asynchronous options.
 Graduate assistantships are available for well-qualified applicants.

 You'll learn to design, conduct and evaluate educational research and evaluation studies; select and implement suitable qualitative and quantitative data analytic procedures; design and evaluate assessments and other instruments; and relate empirical findings to educational and social science policies and practices.
 Such skills are highly-valued and marketable in today's workplace.